brannondorsey/exchatter/human_readable_rules.md

 - Create a system for annotation.
 Probably browser based...
 That way I can get results based on each algorithmic revision.
 - Where do I get sample question/discourse data to run auto chats for transcript purposes.
 Preferably data that reflects a similar context to that which would be reflective of the kinds of interactions that users will have with an exchatter on http://myex.es.
 - How can the collective messages from the entire chat play a role?
+- What are the things that I think about (and take into account) when reading and replying to SMS and chat messages?
+- How do decision trees play in to this?
+The actions and decisions (related specifically to their message discourses) of each person can be represented in a personalized decision tree.
+Each person's tree is weighted in similar ways that their past experiences, person that the conversation involves, messages that make up the current conversation, time of day, day of the week (weekend vs weekday), consciousness, state, etc...
+How can I model these?
+- How is laughter expressed? "lol", "haha", "hahahahahaha"
+- What __main differences__ can I find in chat logs between humans on IRC and chat logs between chatbots and humans on IRC?
+How can I then use this knowledge to direct my chatbot conversation towards the Human to Human

 ##Testing Data
 - Create a list of 50 easy (common), medium (uncommon), and hard (rare) example prompts/questions.